 - Before students begin vibrato, they should have a reasonably clear and controlled tone.
 This will happen generally when they have developed good breathing habits [deep, full breaths], strong support muscles and reasonable control of the lip aperture. - I encourage students to exhale before inhaling whenever possible and for fun I suggest they breathe like Darth Vader.
-This encourages a flatter tongue in the back and a low larynx [which they should maintain as they begin to play!] - Another rather common problem has to do with students bringing their stomachs in when they are inhaling and pushing out when they are exhaling.
-Make sure they have this resolved if they are have problems with this.
-[Yoga breathing] [Slow breathing in and out on 10 counts]
+This encourages a flatter tongue in the back and a low larynx [which they should maintain as they begin to play] - Another rather common problem has to do with students bringing their stomachs in when they are inhaling and pushing out when they are exhaling.
+Make sure they have resolved this if they are having problems. - [Yoga breathing] - [Slow breathing in and out on 10 counts]

-Beginning Vibrato Exercises, No Flute
+Beginning Vibrato Exercises

-Many young students think vibrato is "weird" and don't want to work on it.

-- Begin With Breath pushes: - Begin with the syllable "who" ,"huh" or "Ho". .
-[Santa Claus "ho ho ho" works well or the Munchkin song!] - The point is to engage the abdominal muscles as the point of origin for a breath push.
-The lower abdominal muscles should go IN when pushing the air OUT. - Have them articulate separate pushes going to 2 per beat, then 3.
+- Many young students think vibrato is "weird" and don't want to work on it. - Where to begin? - Breath pushes - Begin with the syllable "who", "huh" or "Ho". .
+[Santa Claus "ho ho ho" works well or the "Merry Old Land of Oz" song] - The point is to engage the abdominal muscles as the point of origin for a breath push.
+The lower abdominal muscles should go IN when pushing the air OUT. - Have students articulate separate pushes going to 2 per beat, then 3.
 [I you want to use a metronome, I recommend m.m.
-60 per beat. - Return to 1 or 2 and move up to 4, having them connect the pushes with the air. - Encourage students to work for a change in pitch [sharp and flat!]
-You do not want the sound to disappear when they relax the air.
-They should try for "rolling waves" rather than "heart monitor" jags!
-The pitch change comes from the pulsing of the air- relaxing the air before you intensify it with the push.
+60 per beat.] - Return to 1 or 2 and move up to 4, having them connect the pushes with the air.
+Encourage students to work for a change in pitch [sharp and flat!] - You do not want the sound to disappear when they relax the air. - They should try for "rolling waves" rather than "heart monitor" jags! - The pitch change comes from the pulsing of the air-relaxing the air before you intensify it with the push. - Fun and silly try yodeling to feel the motion in the throat and mouth, all of which will move somewhat with vibrato